 1) MAnorm (Shao et al., Genome Bio 2012) for quantitatively comparing two ChIP-seq samples and detecting differential binding sites between them;

-4) MAP (Li et al., Cell Discov 2019) for quantitatively comparing quantitative proteomic profiles generated based isotope labeling based mass spectrometry techniques and detect proteins showing significant abundance changes.
+6) MAP (Li et al., Cell Discov 2019) for quantitatively comparing two proteomic profiles generated based isotope labeling-based quantitative proteomic platforms (iTRAQ, TMT, etc.) and detecting proteins showing significant abundance changes.